one-data-cookie/digi-garden/_pages/about.md

 -   `summer` – very solid and happy about it
 -   `autumn` – needs some rewriting so not visible

-If you are interested in the backend of things, this is a customised version of [notenote.link](https://github.com/Maxence-L/notenote.link), which is a fork of [simply-jekyll](https://github.com/raghuveerdotnet/simply-jekyll) optimised for integration with [Obsidian](https://obsidian.md/).
+If you'd like to know more about the backend of things, this is a customised version of [notenote.link](https://github.com/Maxence-L/notenote.link), which is a fork of [simply-jekyll](https://github.com/raghuveerdotnet/simply-jekyll) optimised for integration with [Obsidian](https://obsidian.md/).
 Feel free to check out the full source code on [my GitHub](https://github.com/one-data-cookie/digi-garden).

 # About Me
 I, **Data Storyteller**.\\